LexioJ/agenda_bot/docs/ROOM_BOT_CONFIGURATION.md

 # Room-Level Bot Configuration

-**Complete Guide for Agenda Bot v1.4.0**
+**Complete Guide for Agenda Bot v1.6.0**

-This document provides comprehensive guidance for the revolutionary Room-Level Bot Configuration system introduced in Agenda Bot v1.4.0, which transforms each Talk room into a perfectly customized meeting assistant.
+This document provides comprehensive guidance for the advanced Room-Level Bot Configuration system, significantly enhanced in v1.6.0 with configuration templates, export/import capabilities, and custom emoji support.
+Transform each Talk room into a perfectly customized meeting assistant with unprecedented control and flexibility.

 ## 🎆 Overview